cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 	* **Cat 1**
 	Imminent threat to life of mother or foetus.
 		* Objective is to deliver baby as rapidly as possible whilst being safe
-		Epidural top-up (if available) or GA otherwise.
+		**Epidural top-up (if available) or GA otherwise**.
 Spinal is associated with ~8-10 minute additional anaesthetic time.
 	* **Cat 2**
 	Maternal or foetal compromise that is not imminently life threatening.
 	* **Cat 3**